micahjmartin/main/FreeBSD.md

 	$ vi /etc/rc.conf

 #### Users
+Audit your users by seeing which users are allowed to log in to your computer

+	$ cat /etc/passwd | grep -v /nologin

-Audit your users with `/etc/passwd`, `grep -v /nologin`. find users you do not want and lock them
+Find users you do not want and lock them

 	$ pw lock [user]